Carewen/Carewen/README.md

     - A Learned Experience Engine within task assignment
     - Integrated Six Sigma inspired measurement
     - Integrated Support, Quality Management Framework and Product R&D workflows
-    - And it's a no-code solution.
-It's a platform...
+    - And it's a no-code solution, that also happens to be a platform...Which in the world of Nintex is an accomplishment we're proud of.
   - If you're tempted to write off no-code, Sharepoint or visual development, I'd invite you to consider the following.
 As the business analyst, developer and tester, I just used this stack to solve some real-world problems for a major local company in my market in under 18 months (during COVID).
 I'm the only developer, supported by a SharePoint architect (who stood the farm up) and our Co-Founder (who purchased the hardware and added the other pieces).